olitomlinson/dapr-workflow-examples/README.md

 ## Pre-requisites

-- Dapr installed locally for stand-alone mode (`dapr run`)
+- Dapr installed locally for stand-alone mode (`dapr run`) - _tested with dapr 1.10.4_
-- Dapr installed in a kubernetes cluster
+- Dapr installed in a kubernetes cluster -  _tested with dapr 1.10.4_
 - A suitable Dapr State Store component installed in the kubernetes cluster.
 Must be a State Store component which is compatible with Dapr Actors i.e. [Redis](https://docs.dapr.io/getting-started/tutorials/configure-state-pubsub/#step-1-create-a-redis-store)

 ## To run locally